How helpful was this page?

 - Show Patron Phone Number on Hold Slips.
 When checked, a patron's phone number will be included on printed stock hold slips.
 You can print these slips using the dialog box that appears when a currently checked out item with an in-stock hold is bookdropped or by using the Holds subtab in the Circulation window.
 The item with the in-stock hold can then be set aside—slip attached—and the requesting patron contacted (via telephone) at your leisure.

 - Show Site Information on Receipts.
 When checked, your site's name, address and contact information is included on all receipt type.

-These preferences activate COMPanion-compatible printers which provide convenient and economical means of printing receipts for common circulation transactions such as check outs, placed holds, fines, fees, payments, and refunds.
+These preferences activate the COMPanion Network Receipt Printer, which provide convenient and economical means of printing receipts for common circulation transactions such as check outs, placed holds, fines, fees, payments, and refunds.

 These settings are specific per browser and stored through cookies.
 If you clear your browser cache, do not clear cookies.
 Otherwise, these settings will also be cleared.

-- Use Star Receipt Printer.
+- Use Alexandria Network Printer.
 Receipts for Check Outs, Check Ins, In-Stock Holds, etc., will be formatted to fit this receipt printer.